wp-plugins/wp-ultimate-recipe/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

 = 1.0.12 =
+Upgrade if you use more tags in recipes

+= 1.0.12 =
 A tiny WP Ultimate Recipe upgrade